 Schloss Neuschwanstein was never completed – although construction continued until King Ludwig’s death, in later years he concentrated on the building of Herrenchiemsee Palace.
 The king slept only a few nights in the castle although he spent much of his youth in the nearby Schloss Hohenschwangau — the fantasy castle of his father.

 Schloss Neuschwanstein opened to the public days after the death of the king.
 The castle remains hugely popular making reservations highly advisable even during the low season.
-Day-trip tours from Munich often have tickets available at short notice even when standard tickets are no longer available.
+Day-trip tours from Munich often have tickets available at short notice even when online tickets are sold out.

 Schloss Herrenchiemsee Palace in the Chiemsee Lake, Bavaria